-- Professor of Primary Health Care Research
+Professor of Primary Health Care Research

-He is also deputy director of Primary Care and Public Health Science group in the Southampton University Medical School.
+He is deputy director of Primary Care and Population Sciences academic unit based in the University of Southampton's Faculty of Medicine.
 This group aims to improve the management of disorders with major impact on public health, through a better understanding of the processes and outcomes of decisions made by health care professionals and their patients (help-seeking behaviour, diagnosis, decisions about interventions, high risk groups, adherence, treatment outcomes, and predictors of benefit).

 B. Med.
 Sci.
 1980 Nottingham